chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - As soon as JavaScript finds a method, it calls it.
 When a class redefines a method that a superclass defines, we call this "**method overriding**."

+  - When method overriding occurs, instance object created by sub-type class will use that method instead of looking up the prototype chain and finding it in the super-type class.

 - When two objects in the same prototype chain have a property with the same name, the object that's closer to the calling object takes precedence.

   - An object can override a property of its parent by setting the property on itself.